top of page

 Star Trek: Lower Decks

 Whereas the USS Cerritos is a Federation California-class starship ( yes California class is a straight-up gag name) filled with bumbling Federation cadets, ensigns, and green officers.
-Yes, there are senior officers who are seasoned and suave, but the series focuses on the less-established cadets.
+Yes, some senior officers are seasoned and suave, but the series focuses on the less-established cadets.

 The Plot of Star Trek: Lower Decks